 Hi!
 My name is Raul.

 Here’s what’s important about me: I am a follower of Jesus Christ, I am always curious, always trying new things.
 My life is pretty radical by design.
-Most of what I do, see, and understand comes from traveling.
+Most of what I do, say, and understand comes from traveling.
 I’m an author.
 I have three children’s books out, I write this blog, and I’m currently working on a movie script about vikings.

 I was born in California.
 Both my parents are from Mexico.
 I have two younger sisters whom I love very much.
 When I was four years old we all moved to Mexico as missionaries.
 First we went to a small town in the state of Michoacan and we lived there for three years.
 Then we moved to the city of Cuernavaca, in the state of Morelos, and we lived there for 5 years.
 When I was 12 my family moved to Northwest Arkansas, and I have lived here ever since, except for that one year and a half in which I lived in Liechtenstein.

 A few things I am interested in besides traveling are cars, drawing and art (all things design, for that matter), business, economics, culture and languages.
 I like the outdoors, I like being active and working out.
-I’m really always curious, so I love learning a little bit about everything.
+I’m always curious, so I love learning a little bit about everything.

 To this day I have never had a girlfriend (It’s not for a lack of trying, I promise).
 It’s just part of my story.
 This is something that has always bothered me, and to this day affects my confidence.
 I have struggled to have good self esteem for much of my life, but I am slowly coming out of that.
-There has also been some church hurt and family hurt that I am still processing.

-Having a good perspective in life, though, doesn’t depend on circumstance or on feelings.
+Having a good perspective in life doesn’t depend on circumstance or on feelings.
 It really is about what one chooses to focus on, and what one chooses to hang on to.
 Which is why I started writing things down.
 I needed a way to record the good things, and I needed a way to go back and remember the good things in my life when things didn’t feel good.
 And that’s where my relationship with Jesus comes in.

 All of my life, Jesus Christ has been the anchor.
 He is my water, the thing I need the most to live, my light, so that I can see with clarity, my solid ground where I can stand when things are uncertain.
 He has always been present.
 He walks with me and I get to walk with him.
 His consistency in my life creates trust, and trust creates hope.
 Knowing Jesus brings me hope.